rojaswestall/twitter_cryptobot/README.md

 # twitter_cryptobot
 A twitter bot that monitors and tweets the price of certain cryptocurrencies

-This uses the tweepy, requests, and theading modules
+This uses the tweepy and requests module which need to be installed